ViciousCupcake/ViciousCupcake/README.md

 - 💬 Ask me about **my unique combination of technical and interpersonal communication skills!**
 - ⚽ In my free time, I love to hike as well as learning something new!
 - 📫 Visit me at **[https://jonathan-xu.com](https://jonathan-xu.com)**

+I'm currently **seeking an internship** for the summer of 2023, so if I sound like a great match for your team, [let's get in touch](https://jonathan-xu.com/#contact)!

 <a href="https://www.github.com/ViciousCupcake" target="_blank" rel="noreferrer"><img
         src="https://img.shields.io/github/followers/ViciousCupcake?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917"></img></a>